-361. ELECTRICAL MACHINERY LABORATORY (Credit, 1 hour) (Lab, 3 hours).
+361. ELECTRICAL MACHINERY LABORA-TORY (Credit, 1 hour) (Lab, 3 hours).
 Presents experiments relating to topics covered in EENT 360.
 Prerequisite: EENT 211.
 Concurrent with EENT 360.

 370. FUNDAMENTALS OF SIGNALS AND DATA PROCESSING (Credit, 3 hours).
 This course will review the foundation of continuous time systems and introduces the concepts and analysis tools associated with signal spectra, with emphasis on periodic signals and Discrete Fourier Transforms.
-Concepts of convolution, autocorrelation, and cross-correlation will be introduced.
-Fundamentals of Z and Laplace transforms and their properties will be introduced.
 Prerequisites: MATH 265, and EENT 210.

 371. FUNDAMENTALS OF SIGNALS AND DATA PROCESS LABORATORY (Credit, 1 hour) (Lab, 3 hours).
 Students will be introduced to Matlab with application in signals and systems.
 Students will write Matlab codes to simulated concepts learned in the lecture.
 380. COMPUTER SYSTEMS TECHNOLOGY (Credit, 3 hours).
 The course will cover the history and evolution of the Personal Computer from the original IBM PC to current implementations.
 Computer components will be examined and how they contribute to the whole system will be investigated.
 The functions of the various operating systems will also be covered.
 Prerequisites: EENT 316.

 381. COMPUTER SYSTEMS TECHNOLOGY LABORATORY (Credit, 1 hour) (Lab, 3 hours).
 Laboratory exercises implementing the theory from the lecture segment will be assigned.
-Computer components will be examined, assembled, and investigation of how they contribute to the total system
+Computer components will be examined, assembled, and investigation of how they contribute to the total system explored.
+The functions of various operating systems will also be covered.
+Prerequisite: EENT 317.

 390: DIGITAL COMMUNICATIONS (Credit, 3 hours) (Lec., 3 hours).
-In this course student will study communication systems which includes spectral analysis and noise, amplitude and frequency modulation, pulse modulation, PAMTDM system, Pulse-Coded modulation, Time and Frequency division multiplexing, ASK, FSK, PSK, QAM, DSL, ADSL, Multiple access techniques, Satellite communication System, Digital cellular system, and Personal communication system.
+In this course student will study communication systems which includes spectral analysis and noise, amplitude and frequency modulation, pulse modulation, PAM-TDM system, Pulse-Coded modulation, Time and Frequency division multiplexing, ASK, FSK, PSK, QAM, DSL, ADSL, Multiple access techniques, Satellite communication System, Digital cellular system, and Personal communication system.
 Prerequisite: EENT 216 and MATH 264.